Topzle Topzle

 ~3 years

 Characteristics → The panic of 1785, which lasted until 1788, ended the business boom that followed the American Revolution.
-The causes of the crisis lay in the overexpansion and debts incurred after the victory at Yorktown, a postwar deflation, competition in the manufacturing sector from Britain, and lack of adequate credit and a sound currency.
-The downturn was exacerbated by the absence of any significant interstate trade.
-Other factors were the British refusal to conclude a commercial treaty, and actual and pending defaults among debtor groups.
-The panic among business and propertied groups led to the demand for a stronger federal government.
+The causes of the crisis lay in the overexpansion and debts incurred after American independence, a postwar deflation, American manufacturers facing competition from their British counterparts, and lack of adequate credit and a sound currency.

 The Embargo Act of 1807 was passed by the United States Congress under President Thomas Jefferson as tensions increased with the United Kingdom.
-Along with trade restrictions imposed by the British, shipping-related industries were hard hit.
-The Federalists fought the embargo and allowed smuggling to take place in New England.
-Trade volumes, commodity prices and securities prices all began to fall.
-Macon's Bill Number 2 ended the embargoes in May 1810, and a recovery started.
+The Act severely impacted shipping-related industries in the United States.
+The Federalists fought the embargo and allowed American merchants to smuggle goods with their British counterparts in New England

 1812 recession